-- (1) Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy. - (2) Recognize that the best learning takes place when the student learns because of his/her desire to learn. - (3) Maintain a learning situation maximizing student selfmotivation and encouraging the student in his/her own time to follow his/her own interests.
-These interests may result in whole or in part from a presentation by his/her teachers of choices of learning projects. - (4) Maximize the opportunity for teachers, parents and students to cooperatively develop the learning process and its subject matter.
-This opportunity shall be a continuous, permanent process. - (5) Maximize the opportunity for the students, teachers, and parents to continuously react to the changing world, including but not limited to the community in which the school is located.
+(1) Maximize the opportunity for students to develop the positive values of self-reliance, initiative, kindness, spontaneity, resourcefulness, courage, creativity, responsibility, and joy.

+(2) Recognize that the best learning takes place when the student learns because of his/her desire to learn.

+(3) Maintain a learning situation maximizing student self-motivation and encouraging the student in his/her own time to follow his/her own interests.
+These interests may result in whole or in part from a presentation by his/her teachers of choices of learning projects.

+(4) Maximize the opportunity for teachers, parents and students to cooperatively develop the learning process and its subject matter.
+This opportunity shall be a continuous, permanent process.

+(5) Maximize the opportunity for the students, teachers, and parents to continuously react to the changing world, including but not limited to the community in which the school is located.

-In the event any parent, student, or teacher is interested in further information concerning alternative schools, the County Superintendent of Schools, the administrative office of this district, and the principal's office in each attendance area shall have copies of the law available for your information.
-This law particularly authorizes interested persons to request that the governing board of the district to establish alternative school programs in each district.
+In the event any parent, student, or teacher is interested in further information concerning alternative schools, the county superintendent of schools, the administrative office of this district, and the principal's office in each attendance area shall have copies of the law available for your information.
+This law particularly authorizes interested persons to request that the governing board of the district to establish alternative school programs.

-GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC §48980(j)): No student shall have his/her grade reduced or lose academic credit for any excused absence pursuant to EC §48205 for missed assignments/tests that can reasonably be provided/completed.
+GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC §48980(i)): No student shall have his/her grade reduced or lose academic credit for any excused absence pursuant to EC §48205 if missed assignments/tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.